ryan-mcclue/ryan-mcclue/src/mcu-specs.md

+TODO: CPU (mention if has MMU), and any codecs

 Common in embedded to have many separate functions for init to conserve battery Also, common to check flags register for synchronisation between various peripherals running at different clocks